Monika-81/wanderlust-p5/README.md

 <br>

 #### **Authentication**
-To connect with the site content the non logged in user can find the option to sign in or sign up/register in the navbar menu.
-After the user has created a profile they are asked to log in and are there after moved back to the home page, now the links to sign in and sign up are changed to give the user access to the interactive content of the site.
+To connect with the site content the non logged in user finds the option to sign in or sign up/register in the navbar menu.
+After the user has created a profile they are asked to log in and are there after moved back to the home page, now the links to sign in and sign up are changed to give the user access to the interactive content of the site (see [navigation](#navigation) below).
 The user also get's the choice to actively sign out of the page.
 If the user forgets to submit input to any of the required fields, they get an error message.

 (**User Story 1, 2 , 3 & 16**)